 Ready to go back, right?
 So are we.
 In this section, you will find information on traditional study abroad programs, graduate school abroad, independent study options, and volunteer and internship opportunities that are available.
 The World Awaits...again.

-ISA and ELAP offers grants to students who have previously participated in an ISA or ELAP program, regardless of the length of time (if any) that passes between the two programs.
-Please note that students participating in an ISA Custom Program or an ELAP Group Project are not eligible for these scholarships.$100 ISA SUMMER PROGRAM GRANT
+ISA, GLA and ELAP offer grants to students who have previously participated in an ISA, GLA or ELAP program, regardless of the length of time (if any) that passes between the two programs.

 The Association of Global Universities (AGU) is a division of International Studies Abroad, a NAFSA Global Partner and a recognized leader in study abroad since 1987.
 Taking advantage of a global infrastructure that includes offices and staff in over 50 cities around the world, the Association of Global Universities is in a unique position to assist all students in their pursuit of short-term and full degree programs abroad in an endless variety of fields and disciplines.